 Why HIV/AIDS in Africa?

 Right now there are an estimated 23.5 million HIV+ people in Africa.
-That’s equal to the entire population of Australia!
+That’s roughly equal to the entire population of Australia!
 According to UNAIDS, Sub-Saharan Africa shoulders 69% of the global HIV burden.

 These figures are horrific, but there is hope.
 The situation with the AIDS epidemic in Africa is now at a tipping point.
 In 2014, for the first time, more people received ARV treatment than contracted HIV.
 According to The Global Fund, with a boost in investment now, there is an opportunity to bring the HIV/AIDS epidemic under control.
 The Global Fund is accelerating its efforts to achieve this by 2030.